Edward Fredkin

-Edward Fredkin (born October 2, 1934) is a distinguished career professor at Carnegie Mellon University (CMU), and an early pioneer of digital physics.
+Edward Fredkin (October 2, 1934 – June 13, 2023) was an American computer scientist, physicist and businessman who was an early pioneer of digital physics.

-Fredkin's primary contributions include work on reversible computing and cellular automata.
+Fredkin's primary contributions included work on reversible computing and cellular automata.
 While Konrad Zuse's book, Calculating Space (1969), mentioned the importance of reversible computation, the Fredkin gate represented the essential breakthrough.
-In recent work, he uses the term digital philosophy (DP).
+In more recent work, he used the term digital philosophy (DP).

-During his career, Fredkin has been a professor of computer science at the Massachusetts Institute of Technology, a Fairchild Distinguished Scholar at Caltech, and Research Professor of Physics at Boston University.
+During his career, Fredkin was a professor of computer science at the Massachusetts Institute of Technology, a Fairchild Distinguished Scholar at Caltech, a distinguished career professor at Carnegie Mellon University, and a research professor of physics at Boston University.

 Early life and education

+Fredkin's mother and father were both Russian-Jewish immigrants who met in Los Angeles, and he was the youngest child of four.
+His mother was a concert pianist, although she did not perform professionally.
+She died from cancer when he was 11.
+His father was a businessman but had lost everything in the 1929 stock market crash and as a result, the family was relatively poor.
+At times he lived with other families or with his older sister.
+Eventually, his father remarried, and he and his sister moved back in.
+As a child, he was both entrepreneurial and interested in science and how things work.
+He did various weekend and after-school things to earn money, eventually handling a large newspaper delivery route.
+At age 10 he bought chemistry supplies and made his own fireworks, which were then illegal in Los Angeles.
+He did poorly in school because he didn't do homework.
+He graduated from John Marshall High School a semester early so that he could earn money for Caltech tuition and living expenses.
+Caltech later told him he had been admitted with the worst high school grades they had ever seen.
+He quit Caltech partway through his sophomore year.

-At age 19, Fredkin left California Institute of Technology (Caltech) after a year to join the United States Air Force (USAF) to become a fighter pilot.
-Fredkin’s computer career started in 1956 when the air force assigned him to MIT Lincoln Laboratory where he worked on the SAGE computer.
+In 1952, he joined the United States Air Force (USAF) to become a fighter pilot to avoid being drafted into the Korean War.
+His computer career started in 1956 when the Air Force assigned him to MIT Lincoln Laboratory where he worked on the SAGE computer.